mihirrajput/CarND-MPC-Project/README.md

 * px = px + v * cos(psi) * latency
 * py = py + v * sin(psi) * latency

+Tuning:
+* N = 10 and dt = 1.1.
+* Before chosing the above values I tried N = 25 and dt = 0.05.
+But then I realized that we had latency and dt>=latency.
+Also larger values of N with small dt values were slowing down the computations.
+* With large dt greater than latency and large N the model computations would get inaccurate.
 ---

 ## Dependencies